 Ye Gameſ of Yon Video

 Vagrant Story actually quite thoroughly subverts this.
-Although the script is in old english, it's rather moderate and tame compared to what one would suspect from translation attempts of the time period.
+Although the script is in Early Modern English, it's rather moderate and tame compared to what one would suspect from translation attempts of the time period.

 Dynaheir in Baldur's Gate.
 Ye gods, Dynaheir in Baldur's Gate.
 Her death before the start of Baldur's Gate II was no doubt cause for much rejoicing among anyone who can even remotely speak English.
 Among other things, she used "thy" as an all-around 2nd person pronoun, and "thee" for a 1st person pronoun!
 All this despite being some kind of cultural mashup of Middle Eastern and Russian, or something like that.